NdAbdulsalaam/Faulty_Air_Quality_Sensor_Challenge/README.md

 # Faulty-Air-Quality_Sensor_Challenge

 ## Overview
-Developing a multi-class classification model to identify and classify faults according to their categories specified.
+Developed a multi-class classification model to identify and classify faults according to their categories specified.
 The model can be used by AirQo to automatically flag a device that is returning faulty data.

 ## About the data
 The datasets used are into three categories